laravel-ready/open-google-translate/README.md

 ## 🚀 Demo

-You can see a demo of this package in the [Google Translate Clone](https://tailwindcomponents.com/component/google-translate-clone-template/landing)
+You can see a demo of the [Google Translate Clone](https://tailwindcomponents.com/component/google-translate-clone-template/landing)

 ## 📜 Usage